 Russify Your Mac

 To write and exchange documents in Russian or other Cyrillic languages on a Mac requires more than just installing a font.
 Because there are no universal standards for how Latin-based computers deal with Cyrillic, it is necessary for all people involved to be using the same standards in order to exchange text electronically.
 These instructions will help a Macintosh user to install the necessary software for working with Cyrillic Text.
-We also provide help with writing mail in foreign languages.

 Setup Instructions for OS X